Skip links

 11:30 – 13:00 CEST

-Machine Learning and Earth Observation for the Sustainable Development Goals (Part II)
+Quantum Machine Learning for Earth Observation (Part II)

 13:00 – 14:00 CEST